How the UIWIX ransomware uses evasion techniques to bypass existing security defenses to target endpoints.

 Last week, Minerva prevented a new malware variant that was distributed via phishing emails in south-east Asia.
 This threat is not an impressive APT, yet – during the first couple of days after its release it wasn't detected by the vast majority of security solutions.

 Protecting an enterprise from advanced cybercriminals is a major challenge.
-Carbanak-style attacks emphasize the difference between existing products which detect a compromise in a machine, unfortunately after it is already too late and Minerva's innovative Environment Simulation Technology (EST), which prevents the infection before any damage is done.
+Carbanak-style attacks emphasize the difference between existing products which detect a compromise in a machine, unfortunately after it is already too late and the Minerva Anti-Evasion Platform, which prevents the infection before any damage is done.

 CryptoLuck is a new ransomware variant, hiding within a legitimate Google-signed application.
 Minerva's innovative solution prevents this attack.